Updated February 28, 2018 Article

 Maximum Gross Weight

-Today, the maximum gross weight allowed in 53-foot domestic intermodal containers is 80,000 pounds.
-For overweight on an axle, the current DOT guidelines are as follows:
+The maximum gross weight allowed, including tractor, in 53-foot domestic intermodal containers is 80,000 pounds.
+This includes the total combined gross vehicle combination weights of the tractor, chassis and container weight, including lading.
+For overweight on an axle, please follow the current DOT guidelines:

 - Steer axle (tractor) must not exceed 12,000 pounds